Skip to Content

 Stage Common Signs What Owners Often Think

-Early (Stage 1) Delayed coat shedding in spring; subtle muscle wasting over topline; slightly increased drinking “He’s just getting older” / “It was a cold spring”
+Early (Stage 1) Delayed coat shedding in spring; subtle muscle wasting over topline; slightly increased drinking “Just getting older” / “Bad shedding year”

-Moderate (Stage 2) Obvious long, curly coat; potbelly; visible muscle loss over hindquarters; increased urination; fat pads above eyes and at tailhead “That coat is really unusual this year” / “She’s losing condition”
+Moderate (Stage 2) Obvious long, curly coat; potbelly; visible muscle loss over hindquarters; fat pads above eyes and at tailhead “That coat is really unusual” / “She’s losing condition”

-Advanced (Stage 3) Recurring laminitis; chronic infections; weight loss despite adequate feed; lethargy; neurological signs No longer missed — but damage has already accumulated
+Advanced (Stage 3) Recurring laminitis; chronic infections; weight loss despite adequate feed; lethargy Damage is already advanced

 Getting a Diagnosis

-If you suspect PPID, your next step is to call your veterinarian.
-Diagnosis is confirmed through blood testing — not guesswork.
-Several conditions can look similar, including hypothyroidism, equine metabolic syndrome, and chronic liver disease.
+If you suspect PPID, call your veterinarian.
+Diagnosis is confirmed with bloodwork — not observation.
 Most cases are confirmed quickly with a simple blood test.

 The ACTH Blood Test